developerdhairya/HLD-Basic-Concepts/HLD-Core-Concepts.md

 Note: In messaging, we generally can't reprocess a message as it is deleted but we can do that using backup(Eg-batch layer) puting it back into queue from the backup.

+# `Web Sockets`

+- WebSocket is a communications protocol for a persistent, bi-directional, full duplex TCP connection from a user's web browser to a server.
+-